top of page

 Jump Drive Review - I am obsessed with this quick card game

 I’m not really a space fan.
 I’ve enjoyed space themed games, but it’s never what I gravitate toward.
 Maybe it’s because I struggled learning the planets growing up.
 I gave Race for the Galaxy a shot but never really clicked with it.
 Then I tried Jump Drive, and everything changed.
 I AM HOOKED!
 It’s fast, fun, and surprisingly addictive.
 My wife was hesitant at first, but now she’s just as into it.
-It’s become our “We have 15 minutes, quick!” go-to game In fact, I could use s
+It’s become our “We have 15 minutes, quick!” go-to game In fact, I could use so

 Coty